Blaine Robison, M.A.

 Paul's distinction between the God the Father and Yeshua the Savior may be clearly seen in verse 4.
 The combination of "our Savior" occurs five more times in the letter (1:4; 2:10, 13; 3:4, 6).
 In the LXX sotēr renders the Heb. yeshu'ah ("one who brings deliverance") and the participle moshia a derivative of the verb yasha ("to save") (DNTT 3:217), which is another form of the word hoshia and is related to Yeshua’s own name (see Matt 1:21).
 In the Judges 3:9, 15 sotēr appears to be a technical term for the judge-deliverers.
 Above all sotêr is applied to the God of Israel.
 Often the LXX speaks concretely of "God my Savior," whereas the MT speaks of "God of my salvation."
 God, as Savior, delivers from things outward, such as enemies (Ex 14:30; 1Sam 4:3; 2Sam 3:18), and things inward, such as sin (Ezek 36:29).
 He delivers people who are contrite and humble (Job 22:29; Ps 34:19).

 Little considered by commentators is that the Pharisees, with whom Paul continued to identify, were strongly anti-Hellenist.
-Paul was a traditional Jew and while he spoke Greek to conduct cross-cultural ministry and became "all things to all men" (1Cor 9:22) to effectively witness, he never embraced Hellenistic culture with its paganism, superstition and syncretism as Hellenistic Jews did in the Diaspora in varying degrees.
+Paul was a traditional Jew and while he spoke Greek to conduct cross-cultural ministry and became "all things to all men" (1Cor 9:22) to effectively witness, he never embraced Hellenistic culture with its paganism, superstition and syncretism as many Hellenistic Jews did in the Diaspora.
 The fact that Paul the apostle embraces Hellenistic Jews as kinsmen and fellow workers, such as those listed in Colossians 4:12-15, says much about his transformation and servant heart.

-my true: Grk. gnēsios, belonging to ancestral stock, hence legitimate or true. child: Grk. teknon, child of undetermined age.
-The expression of "true child" was ordinarily associated with children born in lawful wedlock and not of a prohibited union.
-This expression suggests that it was through Paul's ministry that Titus embraced the Jewish Messiah as his Savior. according to: Grk. kata, prep. common: Grk. koinos, shared collectively, in common or shared, especially in contrast with priestly practice. faithfulness: Grk. pistis.
+a true: Grk. gnēsios, belonging to ancestral stock, hence legitimate or true.
+A number of versions insert "my" in front of "true," to suggest Paul claiming a very close, personal relationship.
+The pronoun "my" is not in the Greek text. child: Grk. teknon, child of undetermined age.
+The descriptor "true child" is used figuratively of a "child of God" (cf. Rom 8:16-17). according to: Grk. kata, prep. common: Grk. koinos, shared collectively, in common or shared, especially in contrast with priestly practice. faithfulness: Grk. pistis.
 See the note on verse 1 above.
 The common faithfulness would be what all the disciples of Yeshua held in common at that time, both of belief, trust and practice.
+The compliment perhaps alludes to Paul's declaration that he considered Titus a partner and fellow-worker in ministry (2Cor 8:23).
 The fact that Titus had not been circumcised did not matter.
-His heart had been circumcised and that was more than sufficient.
+His heart had been circumcised and that was more than sufficient (cf. Rom 2:28-29; Col 2:11-12).

 Grace: Grk. charis, a disposition marked by inclination to generosity, frequently unmotivated by the worth of the recipient.
 In various contexts charis may mean (1) graciousness, attractiveness; (2) favor, grace, gracious care or help, goodwill; (3) practical application of goodwill, benefaction; (4) exceptional effects produced by divine grace over and above what others experience; (5) thanks, gratitude.
 Charis is equivalent to Heb. hên (favor) or hesed (loyal love or loving-kindness) and rachamim (“mercy”) (Stern 156).
 When used of God hên denotes granting special favor to an individual or causing nonbelievers to grant favor to God’s people (Gen 6:8; 39:21; Ex 3:21; 11:3; 33:12; cf. Rom 1:5) (TWOT, I, 303).
 Hesed is often translated as mercy or lovingkindness, but primarily means the covenant fidelity demonstrated by God toward His people (TWOT, I, 306).